atomheartother/QTweet/TRANSLATION.md

   }.
 ```

-Here, in English, 1 is singular and everything else is plural, including 0.
-So if you unsubscribe from 0 people it'll say "I've unsubscribed you from 0 users".
+In English, 1 is singular and everything else is plural, including 0.
+So if you unsubscribe from 0 people, here it will say "I've unsubscribed you from 0 users".
 Ok, now let's look at the French literal translation:

 ```
 stopChannelSuccess =